Artist Statement

 Bio

-Dagny has spent most of their life in the Pacific Northwest: growing up in the Seattle area and then attending Western Washington University where they studied both Creative Writing and Physics.
-Currently, she is attending The School of the Art Institute of Chicago as an MFA candidate in Fibers and Material Studies.
-She is left-handed and has a sweet tooth.
+Dagny Rayn Chika (they/she) is a fiber artist, writer, and educator.
+She has spent most of her life in the Pacific Northwest: growing up in the Seattle area and then attending Western Washington University where they studied both Creative Writing and Physics.
+Currently, they are attending The School of the Art Institute of Chicago as an MFA candidate in Fibers and Material Studies.